Hīkoi mō te Tiriti: Background

 The coalition's general policy direct towards Māori was already controversial.
 Still, the treaty's Principle Bill has focused recent discontent.
 Māori leaders such as Te Pāti Māori co-leader Debbie Ngarewa-Packer believe the bill is detrimental to the principle of tino rangatiratanga.
 Early in 2024, the Māori Kīngi, Kīngi Tūheitia, called for a hui ā-motu (unification meeting).
 While Tūheitia died in August, said National Indigenous Television (NITV), "that message has since reverberated across Aotearoa, with subsequent hui in Heretaunga and Ōtautahi (Christchurch), and a message now championed by the eighth Māori monarch", Tūheitia's daughter and the current queen.
 Opponents of the bill have argued that it would be effectively "unilaterally changing the meaning of te Tiriti and its effect in law, without the agreement of Māori as the Treaty partner".

 Hana-Rawhiti Maipi-Clarke was asked in Parliament to state her party's intended voting position on the bill, and she responded by performing the "Ka Mate" haka in the House of Representatives during the first reading of the bill, delaying its reading.
-She also tore a draft copy of the bill in half in front of its author, and both observers in the public gallery and MPs from the Green Party and Labour Party joined the haka.
+She also tore a draft copy of the bill in two in front of its author, while other opposition MPs and the public gallery joined the haka.
+Speaker Gerry Brownlee then suspended the House for half an hour and cleared the galleries.
 This attracted international attention.

 A poll conducted in February 2024 showed 36% in support of a referendum on the bill, with 35% opposed, the rest undecided.
 An October 2024 poll by Curia and commissioned by the Taxpayers' Union found that 45% supported the Treaty Principles Bill, 25% opposed it, and 29% were unsure.

 The hīkoi started at Cape Reinga in the far north and Bluff in the far south of New Zealand.